johsteffens/tbman/README.md

 Each memory instance is associated with an internal node controlled by tbman.
 The manager dedicates separate memory areas for node-control and user space (== memory space used by the client).
 The content of user space does not affect node management.
 Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) are less likely to mess up the manager itself and can be more easily tracked down.

 A special design feature is the combination of associative tokens with a special alignment scheme.
-It provides quick binding of memory address and manager-nodes.
+It provides quick (O(1) complexity) binding of memory address and manager-nodes.
 This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.

 When the client requests a large memory instance, where pooling would be wasteful, tbman falls back to using a direct system call.
 However, it [keeps track](#anchor_memory_tracking) of all memory.